 Cascade has contracted for storage service directly from NWP since 1994.
 Jackson Prairie is located in Lewis County, Washington, approximately ten miles south of Chehalis.
-The following paragraph explaining the Jackson Prairie facility is found on Puget Sound Energy's website.10 Puget is a one-third owner of the Jackson Prairie facility.
+The following paragraph explaining the Jackson Prairie facility is found on Puget Sound Energy's website.
+12 Puget owns one-third of the Jackson Prairie facility.

 "Jackson Prairie is a series of deep underground reservoirs-basically thick, porous sandstone deposits.
 The sand layers lie approximately 1,000 to 3,000 feet below the ground surface.
 Large compressors and pipelines are employed at JP to both inject and withdraw natural gas at 45 wells spread across the 3,200-acre facility.
-Currently it is estimated that Jackson Prairie can store nearly 25 BCF of working gas.
-The facility also includes "cushion" gas which provides pressure in the reservoir of approximately 48 BCF.
-In terms of withdrawal capability, the facility is capable of delivering 1.15 BCF of natural gas per day."
+Currently it is estimated that Jackson Prairie can store nearly 25 Bcf of working gas.
+The facility also includes "cushion" gas which provides pressure in the reservoir of approximately 48 Bcf.
+In terms of withdrawal capability, the facility is capable of delivering 1.15 Bcf of natural gas per day."